 This new extended edit of Robin Hood: Prince of Thieves reinstated previously deleted (but non-contentious) footage.

-year.
+that year.
 Quite a few years had passed since the BBFC's initial decisions about the film and with James Ferman having left the Board four years prior, new classification guidelines based on public consultation were now in place.
-Warner Bros. wanted to
+Warner Bros.

-once again secure a PG rating again for Robin Hood: Prince of Thieves, but despite a new BBFC Director and new BBFC guidelines, the film still needed to be cut before a PG rating was awarded.
-As the BBFC state in their records for the Extended
+wanted to once again secure a PG rating again for Robin Hood: Prince of Thieves, but despite a new BBFC Director and new BBFC guidelines, the film still needed to be cut before a PG rating was awarded.
+As the BBFC state in their records for the

 Cuts required to violent detail, strong language, hanging and sexual assault detail in order to maintain previous PG category in accordance with the Video Recordings Act 1984, BBFC guidelines and reclassification policy.

 The first cut demanded of Warner Bros. stated:

 In opening sequence, remove sight of man's face in agony, his bloody back, and his hand strapped and dragged over the anvil, resuming on scimitar being raised.

 This change effectively replicates the original UK cinema cuts.